 Budget Control Is Up to You

 Begin with the reality of budgeting for kitchen remodels: Kitchens are always one of the most expensive areas of the home to remodel.
-Bedrooms, living rooms, hallways, and even small bathrooms pale in comparison to the price of remodeling a kitchen.
+Upgrades to bedrooms, living rooms, hallways, and even small bathrooms pale in comparison to the price of remodeling a kitchen.
 The good news is that a budget kitchen remodel is possible relative to the average cost of other kitchen remodels.

 Windfalls of free or cheap kitchen cabinets or bargain appliance might help, but you cannot count on this.
-But you can educate yourself on the basic themes that apply to budget kitchen remodels.
+However, you can educate yourself on the basic themes that apply to budget kitchen remodels.

-Only You Really Cares About Lowering Kitchen Remodel Costs
+Only You Really Care About Lowering Kitchen Remodel Costs

 In the final measure, it is only the homeowner who has a true stake in keeping costs down for a kitchen remodeling project.
 All of the secondary parties involved in a kitchen remodel, including contractors, subcontractors, architects, designers, and suppliers, will tacitly agree to your stated budget.
 But it is not within their best interests to do so, since they are trying to maximize their profits at the same time you are trying to maximize your cost savings.